abrasive/x900-otsakupuhastajat/README.md

 ```
 For a list of the available colours, issue `emanage --help`.
 Nozzles are cleaned in groups.
 For example, cleaning orange (OR) will also clean green (GR).
+The printer appears to recheck the nozzles after cleaning.
+The updated nozzle check response is reported.